nevanscott/uxui0919/_projects/design-thinking/wicked-problems.md

 ---

 ## Briefing
-Design has been defined as -the conception and planning of the artificial-.
+Design has been defined as **"the conception and planning of the artificial".**

 Different definitions of design (graphic design, architecture, product design, etc.), are variations of this broad theme, each a concrete exploration of a possible reality in our world.

 The problems addressed by designers seldom fall solely within the boundaries of any concrete discipline.
 The wicked problems approach is an alternative to linear thinking.

-Most of the problems addressed by designers are wicked problems:
+Most of the problems addressed by designers are **wicked problems:**

 “… a class of social system problems which are ill-formulated, where the information is confusing, where there are many clients and decision makers with conflicting values, and where the ramifications in the whole system are thoroughly confusing.”